zheng-wang/irontest/README.md

 Please refer to the [wiki pages](https://github.com/zheng-wang/irontest/wiki).

 ## Maintain
+The first time you launch the application, two new folders are created automatically under `<IronTest_Home>`.

+    database - where system database and a sample database are located.
+Both are H2 databases.
+        System database is used to store all test cases, environments, endpoints, etc. you create using Iron Test.
+        Sample database is for you to play with Iron Test basic features such as SOAP web service testing or database testing.
+An Article table is in it.

+    logs - where Iron Test application runtime logs are located.

 **It is highly recommended that you back up `<IronTest_Home>/database` folder regularly.** Remember to shut down the application before backing up.

 To shut down the application